 All costs are to be entered on a cash controllable basis.
 This means exclusive of all provisions and all accruals and prepayments that are not incurred as part of the ordinary level of business.

-The following worksheets are no longer included in the pack and are not required to be submitted to Ofgem: 1.1 Income statement, 1.2 – Financial Position, 1.3 Cash flow, 1.7 Tax Computation, 1.8 Tax Pools, 1.9 Tax allocations of spend, 1.10 Tax allocations CT 600, 1.12 Financing requirements, 1.13 Pensions defined benefit.

-Worksheet 1.11 – Tax Clawback has been incorporated into 1.5 – Net Debt and Tax Clawback.
+In previous reporting years the following worksheets were removed from the pack: 1.1 Income statement, 1.2 – Financial Position, 1.3 Cash flow, 1.7 Tax Computation, 1.8 Tax Pools, 1.9 Tax allocations of spend, 1.10 Tax allocations CT 600, 1.12 Financing requirements, 1.13 Pensions defined benefit.
+In addition, worksheet 1.11 – Tax Clawback was incorporated into 1.5 – Net Debt and Tax Clawback.

+As a result of the development of a new regulatory finance performance reporting (RFPR) process, the following worksheets and are not required to be submitted to Ofgem in the forthcoming reporting year (2018/19): 1.4 Reconciliation to Regulatory Accounts and 1.5 Net debt and tax clawback.

+The remaining worksheet included within this chapter is 1.6 Disposals.

-Submit numbers in £m correct to two decimal places.
+Submit numbers in £m correct to three decimal places.

-Overview of worksheets
+Overview

-The worksheets included within this chapter are:

-1.4 Reconciliation to Regulatory Accounts

-1.5 Net debt and tax clawback

-1.6 Disposals

-1.4 Reconciliation to Regulatory Accounts